 With a population of some 48,181 (2019 figures), Kankai is one of the largest and most developed municipalities in Jhapa, province 1 (Eastern Nepal).
 Lying on the flat plains of the Terai, it benefits from a good road and electricity network as well as fertile agricultural land.
 Officially, 95% of households have access to safe drinking water and to national grid electricity, whilst only 4.8% have less than six months food self-sufficiency – although that has not stopped 10% of the population seeking employment abroad.
 The municipality estimates that these workers send back remittances of some NRs 540,000 (around USD 4,700) per day

-Given this relative affluence, why is Helvetas, with the support of the Swiss Agency for Development and Cooperation, working in Kankai?
+Given this relative affluence, why is Helvetas working in Kankai?
+This is being done under the Interim Capacity Support for Federalism Project (ICSFP), an SDC project implemented by Helvetas.
 In fact, the support provided is very small in financial terms, and is technical, not material.
 It makes sense in the context of Nepal’s nascent federalization process: working with selected municipalities to develop effective, transparent and accountable systems is fundamental to supporting good local governance.

 Our support began with facilitating a series of consultation meetings with municipal staff – both the elected representatives and administrative officers – to determine a development vision for the municipality.
 Having decided on their vision of "Improved heritage, sustainable infrastructure: Prosperous Kankai, our core base", the municipality started thinking in terms of outcomes – not simply specific outputs.
 What, within the bounds of budgetary feasibility, do they want to see achieved within five years?
 What should take priority?
 Since a significant number of Kankai citizens are living in Kathmandu, we also organized a consultation meeting in the capital, giving these people the opportunity to contribute their views to the draft development plan.
 The plan was then finally validated in a workshop in Kankai.
 In the last financial year, the municipal budget came to NRs 497,900,000 (approx. USD 4,367,500).
 In the current financial year, it is NRs 737,500,000 (approx. USD 6,469,300).